Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

-      ## Performance Testing
+      ## Performance and Accesibility Testing

-      To test the overall performance of the sight i used the [The Google Chrome Lighthouse extension](https://developer.chrome.com/docs/lighthouse/overview/) and for desktop devices I was very pleased with the results.
+      To test the overall performance and accessiblity of the site I used the [The Google Chrome Lighthouse extension](https://developer.chrome.com/docs/lighthouse/overview/) and for desktop devices I was very pleased with the results.
 (See image Below)

       ![Lighthouse-report](/assets/images/lighthouse-report.png)